 “How does it feel to be the symbol of male chauvinism to a generation of young men?”

 I have to admit she had me stunned there for a moment.
 No “How do you feel after that magnificent victory?” or “Please explain how you managed to throw that perfect split‑second pass that won the match.”
 Just a straight face as she basically accused me of being a bastard.

 I kind of liked it.

-The translated manuscripts of the lives of St Juliana and St Agatha show their female protagonists struggling against the unjust constraints imposed on them by their terrestrial lords, apparently in the hopes of gaining the ultimate reward of a place in heaven.
-The depiction of their struggle has important implications for the self-image of the medieval women reading these texts, insofar as they sanction resistance to male authority under special circumstances.
+The translated manuscripts of the lives of St Juliana and St Agatha portray the struggle of their female protagonists against the unjust constraints imposed on them by their terrestrial lords; a suffering they endured in the apparent hope of gaining the ultimate reward of a place in heaven.
+The depiction of their struggle has important implications for the self-image of the medieval women reading these texts, insofar as it sanctions resistance to male authority under special circumstances.

-In the first part of this essay, some consideration will be given to the general historical matrix of these stories and their intended audience.
-This will shed more light on the motivations behind their specific composition and true historical significance.
+In the first part of this essay, consideration will be given to the general historic matrix of the stories and their intended audience.
+This will shed more light on the motivation behind their specific composition.

-Some commentators have highlighted the fact that the lives of the Saints are unusually sophisticated and on a higher academic level higher than the ordinary poems which frequently appeared in text over the same period (Millett, Bella.
+Some commentators have highlighted the fact that the narrated experiences of the Saints in these stories are unusually sophisticated and on a higher academic level than the ordinary poems which frequently appeared in text over the same period (Millett, Bella.
 The Audience of the Saints Lives of the Katherine Group.
 University of Southampton.
 1988, p128).
-It is possible that the manuscripts, as we have them today, reflect a desire by the original authors to reach an audience which may, in truth and in fact, be fictitious to a large degree in the sence that intended reader, as reflected by the text itself, may be as much a figment of the author’s creation as parts of the fantastical text itself.
+It is possible that the manuscripts, as we have them today, reflect a subtle attempt by the authors to reach a more intellectual audience than the casual reader to whom the stories are fictitiously addressed.
+This is a sign of the time; liberal thought had to be hidden in unassuming publications to prevent persecution.